-HEN UNIVERSAL BASIC income (UBI) became a topic of global debate in 2015, most of the discussion was understandably focused on basic income as a specific policy and its various different interpretations.
-The first results from the Finnish national experiment are now out, and a number of new basic income experiments are ongoing world-wide.
-It's time to start talking about the most important word in universal basic income - the concept of universalism.
+HEN UNIVERSAL BASIC Income (UBI) became a topic of global debate in 2015, most of the discussion was understandably focused on basic income as a specific policy and its various different interpretations.
+The first results from the Finnish national experiment are

 Universalism was foundational in the creation of the Northern European social contract during the industrial era.
-The model in which the nation state guaranteed basic necessities through the provision of services and income transfers for everyone - not just for those in most need - helped to build the foundation for success of industrial societies.

-In the post-industrial era, the concept

-of universalism holds even greater promise.
+The model in which the nation state guaranteed basic necessities through the provision of services and income transfers for everyone - not just for those in most need - helped to build the foundation for the success of industrial societies.
+In the post-industrial era, the concept of universalism holds even greater promise.
 It can empower the individual to abandon a negative self-image of failure and to embrace autonomy and agency.
 It can emancipate society from tribal arguments over who benefits from what and foster a common sense of social justice and political commitment.
 The recent yellow vest movement in France shows that societal transformation can only happen peacefully if there is a sense of equality and common ground.

 However, we should not restrict ourselves to thinking of universalism only as a way of delivering material benefits or services for everyone.
 These are important, but not enough.
-We need just as much to find solutions to tackle the diminishing sense of belonging and the increased cognitive stress that are occuring now as our societies are being transformed by digitalisation and decarbonisation of production and consumption - as our understanding of work, living habitat and everyday life is changing.

-We should not restrict ourselves to thinking of universalism only as a way of delivering material benefits or services for everyone.
-We need just as much to find solutions to tackle the diminishing sense of belonging and the increased cognitive stress.
+We need just as much to find solutions to tackle the diminishing sense of belonging and the increased cognitive stress that are occuring now as our societies are being transformed by digitalisation and the de-carbonisation of production and consumption - as We should not restrict ourselves to thinking of universalism only as a way of delivering material benefits or services for everyone.
+We need just as much to find solutions to tackle the diminishing sense of belonging and increased cognitive stress.